-Aristotle (384 BC – 322 BC) was a Greek philosopher, student of Plato, and teacher of Alexander the Great.
+Aristotle (384 BC – 322 BC) was a Greek philosopher, a student of Plato, and teacher of Alexander the Great.
 His wrote on: physics, metaphysics, poetry, theater, music, logic, rhetoric, linguistics, politics, government, ethics, biology, and zoology.
 His thought in multiple fields was considered definitive for millennia, and his work in ethics and politics is still widely influential today.
-He is one of the greatest philosophers in the entire history of western philosophy.
+He is one of the greatest philosophers in the history of western philosophy.

 But suppose I get my car?
 Getting a car is itself a means to another end, say of getting to school or work.
-And of course getting to school or work is the means to another end, say of getting to class or a job.
-And these too are the means of making money, which is itself a means of buying food, clothing, and shelter, which are the means to staying alive.
+And of course getting to school or work is the means to another end, getting to class or a job.
+And these are the means of making money, which is itself a means of buying food, clothing, and shelter, which are the means to staying alive.
 Such considerations led Aristotle to wonder whether there is any final or ultimate end, an end for which everything else is a means, an end that is not a means to anything else.
 In short, he wanted to know if there is an ultimate end, goal, or purpose for human life.

 Aristotle argued that as we mature, we act less aimlessly and more purposefully.
 We try to develop a plan for living that unites all our various purposes.
 Without a plan for living, we don’t know what we are trying to do or why we’re trying to do it.
 Moreover, not just any plan will do—we need the right plan, which is one that aims at the final or ultimate end.
 But what is the final end of human life, the end that all of us ought to aim at?